outofindex/grant-wiki/basics/faq.md

 > _Is LDAP supported?_

 That falls out of scope for this module.
-Check out ldapjs.org, for a client/server implementation of LDAP.
+Check out [ldapjs.org](http://ldapjs.org/), for an example of client/server implementation of LDAP.